tigerzzm/robotour/README.md

 - Monitor current draw (keep under 2A)
 - Check for overheating (add heat sink if needed)
 - See `LM2596S_power_guide.md` for detailed troubleshooting

+### Button Issues
+- Check button wiring (GPIO 16 to GND)
+- Verify button type (normally open)
+- Test with multimeter (should be open when not pressed)
+- Check for loose connections
+- See `button_wiring_guide.md` for detailed troubleshooting

 ### Grid Detection Issues
 - Ensure good contrast between grid lines and background